PBSR - Abstracts

 pp. 95–145 Mariaelena Ghisleni, Emanuele Vaccaro and Kim Bowes, with contributions by Antonia Arnoldus, Michael MacKinnon and Flavia Marani

-Begun in 2009, the Roman Peasant Project was designed to excavate the smallest sites found in field survey and to analyze the diet, economies, land use and landscapes of the Roman peasant.
+Begun in 2009, the Roman Peasant Project was designed to excavate the smallest sites found in field survey and to analyse the diet, economies, land use and landscapes of the Roman peasant.
 The Project’s excavations at the site of Pievina are presented here, and suggest a more complex image of Roman peasant life in the late Republic and late antiquity than current assumptions would anticipate, including surplus production, a high degree of monetization and ties to urban markets.

 The Roman ceramic material from field walking in the environs of Nepi